Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: ODE-based Hazard Modeling

 Define the state vector

-which yields a compact state-space representation that retains the flexibility of first-order ODE systems while embedding the richer dynamics of the second order formulation.
-Second-order systems can naturally capture oscillatory, damped, or feedback-driven behaviors (see, e.g., \cite{rabinovich2012oscillations}), which may be relevant in survival scenarios involving cyclical risks, delayed responses, or adaptive mechanisms.
+\mbh{which yields a compact state-space representation that facilitates numerical implementation while preserving the richer dynamics of the higher-order formulation.} Second-order systems can naturally capture oscillatory, damped, or feedback-driven behaviors (see, e.g., \cite{rabinovich2012oscillations}), which may be relevant in survival scenarios involving cyclical risks, delayed responses, or adaptive mechanisms.
 These dynamics enable more realistic representations of complex hazard evolution over time.

+\mbh{Importantly, while any second-order system can be rewritten as a first-order system by augmenting the state vector, this transformation alters the interpretation of the model by introducing latent variables rather than explicitly modeling the rate of change of the hazard.
+By maintaining a higher-order formulation, we preserve the direct interpretability of acceleration and feedback mechanisms—elements that are structurally essential to our proposed modeling approach.}